What Is IRS Form 990-N? And Who Should File It?

 It is very simple to file the 990-N, but it must be submitted electronically.

 You can find the form by going to the IRS.gov website.
 You can read the instruction and click the link to the form (under "Ready to file?".
 You will need to create an account using your employer identification number (EIN).
 Do you remember where that is?
 If you have trouble finding it, make a note to properly organize all of your IRS paperwork so that you can access it easily.

-When Should You File the Form?
+When to File the Form

 The IRS requires that the 990-N be filed annually by the 15th day of the 5th month after the close of your tax year.